Budibase/website/content/blog/how-to-make-a-web-app/index.md

 Digital high five ✋.

 It’s time to show your beautiful wireframe to the world.
-At this stage, we want constructive feedback.
+At this stage we want constructive feedback.

-Simply asking your friends would they use your new web app, is not enough.
+Simply asking your friends would they use your new web app is not enough.

 You should start with a small number of representative users.
 Go to your target market’s forums, watering holes, their places of work and verify the problem with them, and present your solution.

 Try to build a rapport with these representatives as they could become your customers.